wonkyum-kim/Operating_System_Concepts/chapter 6/exercises_and_problems.md

 Spinlocks are not appropriate for single-processor systems because they waste CPU cycles.
 In a single-processor system, when a thread is spinning in a loop waiting for a lock to become available, it prevents other threads from executing, effectively monopolizing the CPU.
 This results in wasted CPU cycles and can cause performance degradation.

 However, spinlocks are often used in multiprocessor systems because they are efficient in such environments.
 In a multiprocessor system, multiple threads or processes can execute simultaneously on different processors.
 When a thread or process attempts to acquire a spinlock that is already held by another thread or process, it can simply spin on its own processor without monopolizing other processors.
 This allows other threads or processes to continue executing on other processors, which can lead to better overall system performance.

+# 6.5

+The general idea is that each process that wants to access a shared resource first tries to acquire the binary semaphore.
+If the semaphore is currently available (value 1), the process can access the shared resource and set the semaphore to unavailable (value 0).
+After the process is finished accessing the shared resource, it releases the binary semaphore, allowing other processes to acquire it.